mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ## The Audiences Page

-The Audiences page is accessible from anywhere in the Dashboard via the left navigation.
+The Audiences page is accessible via the main navigation.
 It displays a list of your audiences, separated into **Single Workspace** and **Multi Workspace**, with metrics for each audience:

 * Size: count of MPIDs in this audience
 * Adds (last 24 hours): number of additions to the audience